Benefits

 How long can you combine courses or training with unemployment benefit?

 The course or training can maximum equal 3 months of full-time education.
 You can take a course part-time, or one that is divided into blocks.
-If the course is part of a longer education, NAV will look at the total length of the education.
+If the course is part of a longer education, Nav will look at the total length of the education.

 Education in Norwegian language and social studies must be approved and follow the curriculum for Norwegian language and social studies for adult immigrants.